wizardpisces/vue-cli-plugin-klkspa/README.md

 npm install -g @vue/cli
 ```

-To add klkspa support to your vue-cli-powered project, run the following command in the project root folder:
+To add klkspa support to your vue-cli-powered project, run the following steps in the project root folder:

 ```
 step 1: